appworldng/bejeweled-chains/README.md

 ## Problem - Bejeweled Chains

-Your task in this question is to write a function **count_chains** that accepts a bejeweled game board as described above (an array of array of numbers) and then counts and returns the number of chains in the given game board.
+My task in this problem was to write a function **count_chains** that accepts a bejeweled game board as described above (an array of array of numbers) and then counts and returns the number of chains in the given game board.
 Each continuous horizontal or vertical chain counts as a single chain, regardless of length.
 However if a horizontal chain intersects a vertical chain, they still count as separate chains.

 Some examples:
 ```